Tkko/Flutter_dismissible_page/README.md

 </div>

-Flutter package to navigate to the page that is dismissed by swipe gestures, with Hero style animations, Inspired by FB, IG stories.
+Flutter widget that allows you to dismiss page to any direction, forget the boring back button and plain transitions.

 ## Features:

 - Dismiss to any direction
+- Works with nested list view
 - Animating border
 - Animating background
 - Animating scale